Consensys-Network-State/ds3/packages/ui/src/components/menu/README.md

 ### Menu Root

 The main Menu component that provides the container and context.
+When `accordion` is true, it wraps an Accordion component.

 ```tsx live
 <Menu size="md" className="w-64">